dj-stripe/dj-stripe/docs/settings.rst

 * DJSTRIPE_SUBSCRIBER_MODEL must have an ``email`` field.
 If your existing model has no email field, add an email property that defines an email address to use.
 * You must also implement ``DJSTRIPE_SUBSCRIBER_MODEL_REQUEST_CALLBACK``.
-* The app that contains the referenced model must be higher up on your installed_apps list than djstripe.

 Example Model: